wjwpoi/DLNLP2023_task1/README.md

 This program is the homework for DLNLP2023.

-To run the program, you only need to install 'jieba' first:
+To run the program, you need to install these first:

 ~~~
-pip install jieba
+pip install jieba re math
 ~~~